 Emergency Kit for the Car

-Keep these items in your case In case you are stranded:
+Keep these items in your car kit in case you are stranded:

 - Jumper cables